 The Spring Exhibition was established in 1976 by approval of the Norwegian Association of Fine Arts Photographers’ (FFF - Forbundet Frie Fotografer) annual general assembly.
 As an opposition to The Autumn Exhibition, the official Salon tradition in Norway, the Spring Exhibition was to be organized by FFF to ensure the inclusion and exposure of lens-based art practices in the contemporary art field.
 It is an annual group exhibition based on open submissions selected by a jury of fellow professionals.

-The Spring Exhibition announces its open call annually in the beginning of October.
+The Spring Exhibition announces its open call October 1st every year.

-The deadline for Spring Exhibition 2025 was 4 November at 1 p.m.
+The deadline for the Spring Exhibition 2026 was Sunday November 2nd, at midnight.

 Participating artists are chosen through an open call process.
 All artists actively working in Norway can apply.
 The jury encourages a variety of media and formats, but submitted works should have relevance to photography and the camera based art field.
 All techniques and materials are welcome.
-The designated work/works in the application should be completed and finalized within December of the current application year.
 There are no requirements for an FFF-membership to apply for the Spring Exhibition.

-The judging process is based on digital applications with information and image materials about your chosen project/projects.
+The judging process is based on digital applications with information and image-material about your chosen project/projects.
 After the application deadline, the jury will meet at FFF.
 Applicants can expect to receive a reply for their submissions in the beginning of December.

 Before submitting applications, please read the official guidelines here.